runmat-org/runmat/README.md

 ## 🤝 Join the Revolution

-RustMat is more than just software—it's a movement toward **open, fast, and accessible scientific computing**.
+RunMat is more than just software—it's a movement toward **open, fast, and accessible scientific computing**.
 We're building the future of numerical programming, and we need your help.

 ### 🛠️ How to Contribute